rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ```
 ### 6) Label preparation

-Formatting: Labels for training and testing data are converted into NumPy arrays and reshaped into columns.
+Labels for training and testing data are converted into NumPy arrays and reshaped into columns.
 This reshaping aligns the label format with the model's expected input structure.
 ```
 # Convert labels to numpy arrays and reshape them for model training
 y_train = np.array(y_train).reshape(-1, 1)